sst/guide/_examples/how-to-add-github-login-to-your-cognito-user-pool.md

 ## Conclusion

 And that's it!
-You've got a brand new serverless API authenticated with Google.
+You've got a brand new serverless API authenticated with GitHub.
 A local development environment, to test.
 And it's deployed to production as well, so you can share it with your users.
 Check out the repo below for the code we used in this example.
 And leave a comment if you have any questions!